istavrinides/AzureChallenge/README.md

 - Change the ordering of the questions
 - Edit, View or Delete a question
 - Check a question: This validates the question definition (including substitution with the placeholder values) against the current user's profile (so the user setting up the challenge should have their Profile set up).

+You can also Import challenges that have been defined in the [public repo](https://github.com/istavrinides/AzureChallenge/tree/master/Exports).
+You can submit your exported challenge as a PR, it will be evaluated and potentially added to the repo.
+For custom challenge import, you will need to change the web application code so that it will point to a different location.

 When adding a question, you are essentially "hydrating" the question.
 In this phase, we are leveraging the defined question template to add the specific paramaters/placeholder values for the specific challenge/question.
 When adding (or editing) a question, you need to do the following in the modal that will be shown:
 - Fill in any parameter values.
 If a Global parameter has been defined in the Challenge parameters or defined in a previous question, that value will be used.